 Marketing is about getting your business known and building your position within the marketplace.
 Small businesses don’t always have a big budget for marketing, so they have to do things a little differently than big business in order to grow their presence, increase results, and meet business goals.
-This two-day workshop will help small business owners and managers develop their marketing message, create a marketing plan, and apply the right strategies.
+This eLearning course will help small business owners and managers develop their marketing message, create a marketing plan, and apply the right strategies.

 WHAT STUDENTS LEARN